 As discussed in Part 1, this $700 million scandal could not have been possible if it were not for a few key players and their ability to influence, authorize, and conceal illegal activities.
 Once these individuals laid the groundwork to defraud the City they began recruiting others to aid in the scheme.

-According to court documents, in or around 2003, Gerard Denault (SAIC’s Program Manager on the CityTime project) and Carl Bell (SAIC's Chief Systems Engineer in New York City) recommended that SAIC (the lead project developer on the CityTime project) hire TechnoDyne LLC, wholly owned by Reddy and Padma Allen (CEO and CFO respectively) as a subcontractor to assist in the CityTime project.
+According to court documents, around 2003, Gerard Denault (SAIC’s Program Manager on the CityTime project) and Carl Bell (SAIC's Chief Systems Engineer in New York City) recommended that SAIC (the lead project developer on the CityTime project) hire TechnoDyne LLC, wholly owned by Reddy and Padma Allen (CEO and CFO respectively) as a subcontractor to assist in the CityTime project.
 In turn, the Allens agreed to pay Denault and Bell each $5 for every hour worked by a CityTime consultant hired by or through TechnoDyne, and thus these kickbacks created an incentive for the perpetrators to increase the project labor as much as possible.

-Perhaps as a method to create another layer of concealment, in or around 2005, Mark Mazer (a third party consultant and subject matter expert on the CityTime Project) and Denault, among others, caused the Allens and TechnoDyne to hire D.A.
+Perhaps as a method to create another layer of concealment, around 2005, Mark Mazer (a third party consultant and subject matter expert on the CityTime Project) and Denault, among others, caused the Allens and TechnoDyne to hire D.A.
 Solutions, Inc. as a sub-subcontractor on the CityTime project.
 The owner of D.A.
 Solutions was Dimitry Aronshtein, Mark Mazer’s uncle.
 This familial relationship was apparently not disclosed to project officials.

-The following year, Mazer and Denault, among others, caused the Allens and TechnoDyne to hire Prime View, Inc., whose owner was Victor Natanzon.
+The following year, Mazer and Denault, among others, caused the Allens and TechnoDyne to hire yet another sub-subcontractor, Prime View, Inc., whose owner was Victor Natanzon.
 Both of these sub-subcontractors agreed to pay kickbacks to Mazer.
 Initially, Natanzon agreed to pay Mazer 80 percent of Prime View’s profits on CityTime.
 Perhaps not satisfied with this deal, over time, Mazer demanded an even larger share of the profits.

 With these two sub-subcontractors in place and with illegal proceeds flowing into Mazer's and the Allen's pockets, prosecutors allege that Mazer and the Allens agreed to pay Denault an additional $2 for every hour billed by D.A.
 Solutions and Prime View.